openshift/openshift-ansible/utils/README.md

 to run an array of unittests locally.

+You will get errors if the log files already exist and can not be written to by the current user (`/tmp/ansible.log` and `/tmp/installer.txt`). *We're working on it.*

 # Running From Source

 You will need to setup a **virtualenv** to run from source: